-11. GOING CONCERN
+10. GOING CONCERN

-Following the outbreak of the coronavirus pandemic, the Trustees continue to be of the opinion that the Scheme will be able to continue as a going concern; refer to note 24 of the notes to the financial statements for additional disclosure on events after the reporting date.
+The Trustees continue to be of the opinion that the Scheme will be able to continue as a going concern; refer to note 24 of the notes to the annual financial statements for additional disclosure on events after reporting date.

-12. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS